 How to Melt

-Whether making candles or ornaments, you will first need to melt your beeswax pastilles.
+Whether making body care products, candles or ornaments, you will first need to melt your beeswax pastilles.
 We recommend using the double boiler method for melting.
 You should never melt beeswax over direct heat as it may cause scorching or fires.
 The double boiler method allows for the beeswax to melt at a lower, more consistent temperature.
 Here are the steps on how to use the double boiler method: